 Unable to attend a training?
 Would you like to have a training during the day or at your organization or worksite?
 No problem - Mentor training is available upon request for groups of 10 or more.
 Last year training was held at churches, civic groups, mortgage companies, schools, and many other locations.

-From January to May 2017, 4652 mentors gave approximately 3,300 hours of their support and encouragement to students.
-Currently, there is a waiting list for mentors at each school.To see how mentoring has impacted one student's life, click here.UPCOMING TRAINING
+From August 2018 to May 2019, 567 mentors gave approximately 5,667 hours of their support and encouragement to students.
+Currently, there is a waiting list of mentees at each school who need mentors.To see how mentoring has impacted one student's life, click here.How to Become a Mentor